matn7/Google-Platform-Notes/flashcard/GoogleCloudPlatform.md

 offerings support a wide range of programming languages and integrate seamlessly with other GCP services, fostering a highly productive development environment.

-9) Discuss GCP's role in enhancing cybersecurity through emerging technologies.
+9) Discuss GCP's role in enhancing cybersecurity through emerging technologies?
 Answer: GCP enhances cybersecurity through emerging technologies by incorporating advanced security tools and features like Security Command Center, Cloud Armor, and Confidential Computing.
 These tools leverage AI and machine learning to detect and respond to threats in real-time, offer protection against web and DDoS attacks, and enable the processing of